vukal2k/Weather-Forecast-Traffic-Cam-Backend/README.md

 ## Environment Setup

 To run this project, you will need to set up the following environment variables.
-You can do this by creating a `.env` file in the root directory of the project and adding the following key-value pairs:
+You can do this by creating a `.env` (local) or `.docker.env` (Docker) file in the root directory of the project and adding the following key-value pairs:
 ```plaintext
 # PostgreSQL
 DB_TYPE=postgres